lililab-uwyo/lililab-uwyo.github.io/_pages/cv.md

 nav: true
 nav_order: 5
 cv_pdf: CV-LiLi-20250909.pdf # you can also use external links here
-description: Lastest CV     # This is a description of the page.
+description: Click the PDF icon to view my latest CV.     # This is a description of the page.
 You can modify it in '_pages/cv.md'.
 You can also change or remove the top pdf download button.
 toc:
   sidebar: left
 ---